atao60/javaee7-websocket-chat/README.md

 ## Tools

-With [Wildfly Swarm](http://wildfly.org/swarm/), it's straightforward to build either of the two modes.
+With [Wildfly Swarm](http://wildfly.org/swarm/), it's straightforward to build either of the two modes for *Wildfly*.

 *Glassfish* doesn't provide any off-the-shelf means to create a runnable fatjar. *maven-embedded-glassfish-plugin* is designed just to launch the server with an existing war file, nothing else.